 - Project controller

 Students with a master's degree in this field may seek employment with public and private sector companies, or with government departments.
 The federal government alone signs more than 11 million contracts with private and public companies each year.
 About 95% of these are awarded to small- and medium-sized businesses.
-According to the U.S. Bureau of Labor Statistics (BLS), the employment of purchasing managers and buyers in general is predicted to grow by 2% between the years of 2014 and 2024 (www.bls.gov).
-The federal government was one of the highest employers of purchasing agents in May, 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of purchasing managers and buyers in general is predicted to grow by 4% between the years of 2018 and 2028 (www.bls.gov).
+Management of companies and enterprises was one of the highest employers of purchasing agents in May, 2018.

 Students interested in government contracting can take bachelor's level workshops in contracting, or pursue a master's degree in contract management to study various kinds of contracts, business concepts and negotiation techniques.
 Graduates can work a variety of contracting jobs in the public and private sectors, as well as the government.